This may be sabotaging your health

 1. Follow the 15-minute rule.
 Spend 15 minutes each day connecting with someone.
 Whether you’re in-person, video chatting or talking on the phone, it’s hard to feel lonely when you’re interacting with others.

 3. Exercise.
-Discover the art of yoga with friends, grab a buddy and meander around the neighborhood or bike to work with a co-worker to do some physical activity.
+Discover the art of yoga with friends, grab a buddy and meander around the neighborhood or bike to work with a co-worker to get some physical activity.
 You feel less separated from the world when you’re experiencing it.

 4. Connect with people from your past.
 Sometimes it’s easier to connect with old friends than it is to make new ones.
 Reach out to an old roommate, former classmate or a relocated loved one to reconnect.